88-degrees/Book-of-Changes/e9bc8eding.md

 See my foe with angry glare;
 But touch me he does not dare.'

 Line 3 is also strong, and in the proper place; and if its correlate were the divided 5, its auspice would be entirely good.
 But instead of 5, its correlate is the strong 6.
 The place of the ears at 5 has been changed.
 Things promise badly.
 The advance of 3 is stopped.
 The good meat in the caldron which it symbolises will not be eaten.
 But 3 keeping firm 5 will by and by seek its society!
-The `yīn` and the yang will mingle, and their union will be followed by genial rain.
+The `yīn` and the `yáng` will mingle, and their union will be followed by genial rain.
 The issue will he good.

 Line 4 is in the place of a great minister, who is charged with the most difficult duties, which no single man can sustain.
 Then the strength of 4 is weakened by being in an even place, and its correlate is the weak 1 in the lowest place.
 Its subject is insufficient of himself for his work, and he has no sufficient help; and the result will be evil.